 It stands to reason that if you’ve been researching technology careers you’ve come across this ‘data science’ thing all the kids are talking about.
 The hype is at least somewhat justified, as it turns out.
-Data scientists are in more demand and therefore commanding larger salaries than ever before.
+Data scientists and data analysts are in more demand and therefore commanding larger salaries than ever before.

 And since there’s more data than at any point in history, there’s pretty much an unlimited number of fascinating problems to work on.